below/HelloSilicon/README.md

 ### About the GCC Assembler

 The book uses Linux GNU tools, such as the GNU `as` assembler.
 While there is an `as` command on macOS, it will invoke the integrated [LLVM Clang](https://clang.llvm.org) assembler by default.
-And even if there is the `-Q` option to use the GNU based assembler, this was only ever an option for x86_64 — and this will be deprecated as well.
+And even if there is the `-Q` option to use the GNU based assembler, this was only ever an option for x86_64 — and is already deprecated as of this writing.
 ```
 % as -Q -arch arm64
 /usr/bin/as: can't specifiy -Q with -arch arm64